Fatal Fury: Wild Ambition: Characters

+Wild Ambition features 10 playable characters in its arcade roster, plus two hidden characters.
+These characters were made available by default in the PlayStation version, which added two additional secret characters for a total of 14.
+New characters first introduced in Wild Ambition are marked in bold.

 Reception

 The PlayStation version received mixed reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 25 out of 40.
 Also in Japan, Game Machine listed the arcade version in their March 15, 1999 issue as being the third most-successful arcade game of the month.